Discovering the Czech Center Museum in Houston

 View a sampling of more art on display inside the museum below.

 The oil painting to the right (above) represents the Great Grandfather Cech and family of Slavic peoples arriving in Prague to establish their homeland according to the tag attached to the painting.

 Memorial photos are shown regarding a horrific time when Hitler was in power.

 It concerns the village of Lidice which was wiped off the map.
 Men were killed, women were sent to concentration camps, and the majority of children also died.
 The town was leveled and was all in retaliation for the murder of one of Hitler’s people in command of the region by the name of Heydrich.
 About 1,300 people eventually lost their lives over this incident.
 There were a few survivors.

 You can learn much more about it as well as the rebuilding of this village by watching the informative video below.

 The nondenominational chapel inside of this museum is called the Wenceslas Chapel.
-It is named after the patron saint of the Czech republic.
-His feast day of September 28 is also celebrated as public holiday in Czechoslovakia.
+It is named after the patron saint of the Czech Republic.
+His feast day of September 28 is also celebrated as a public holiday in Czechoslovakia.

-Weddings or renewal of wedding vows have been commemorated in this beautiful room.
+Weddings or renewal of wedding vows has taken place in this beautiful room.
 The St. Wenceslas Chapel can hold up to 50 people for various occasions.

-It was enjoyable getting introduced to this fine cultural arts organization and it would be even more fun to attend a lecture, movie or catered event there someday.
+It was enjoyable getting introduced to this excellent cultural arts organization, and it would be even more fun to attend a lecture, movie or catered event there someday.

 Three fortunate students of Czech heritage receive a $1,000 scholarship each year from this non-profit educational organization.